Cheadle

 The area around Cheadle features a number of interesting parks including Queens Park, Hall Lee Bank Park, Moss Bank Park, Wythenshawe Park and Gardens, Gorton Park, Debdale Park, and Heaton Park.

-The area around Cheadle features a number of interesting gardens including The Rock Garden, The Walled Garden at Moss Bank, and RHS Garden Bridgewater.
+The area around Cheadle boasts some of the best gardens including The Rock Garden, The Walled Garden at Moss Bank, and RHS Garden Bridgewater.

-There are a several good cities in the Cheadle area like Salford, and Manchester.
+There are a number of cities near Cheadle including Salford, and Manchester.

 There are a several good disused railway lines in the Cheadle area like The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.